tomaka/luawrapper/README.md

 This `AnyValue` can store any lua value, except functions and custom objects.

+You can also write an empty array, like this:

+    LuaContext lua;
+    lua.writeVariable("a", LuaEmptyArray);

 #### Example 8: returning multiple values

     LuaContext lua;